Group

 Xihé (Cipher) Li (2019), Modelling of buoyancy-driven circulating bubbly flow

-Karthik Sriram (2019), Thermal and flow characterisation of a small scale alkaline electrolysis system for hydrogen production, co-supervised with Jan van Kranendonk, Zero Emission Fuels, ZEF
+Karthik Sriram (2019), Thermal and flow characterisation of a small scale alkaline electrolysis system for hydrogen production, with Jan van Kranendonk, Zero Emission Fuels, ZEF

 Valerio Matrone (2018) : Visualization and analysis of different regimes in the flow over a porous electrolytic cell, cum laude, with Hadi Rajaei, Jerry Westerweel, Giovanni Paolo Romano (University Sapienza Rome)

-Guus de Koning (2018): Modelling the influence of morphology on electrochemical reduction of CO2 on silver nanowire electrodes, co-supervised with David Vermaas.
+Guus de Koning (2018): Modelling the influence of morphology on electrochemical reduction of CO2 on silver nanowire electrodes, with David Vermaas.

-Kaushik Prasad (2017), Modelling and study of critical losses in a hydrogen-bromine redox flow battery system, co-supervision with Wiebrand Kout (Elestor) and Ludger Blum (FH Aachen)
+Kaushik Prasad (2017), Modelling and study of critical losses in a hydrogen-bromine redox flow battery system, with Wiebrand Kout (Elestor) and Ludger Blum (FH Aachen)

 Former group members